ycaophysics/LWFA_database/README.md

 # LWFA_database
-This database is created to store old or new LWFA simulation or experiment data information.
+This database is created to store old or new LWFA simulation or experiment data.
 The database is written in sqlite3 with SQL/python.

 If followed by NULL, then the variable is optional.